aristanetworks/anta/docs/cli/get-inventory-information.md

     tags: ['fabric', 'leaf']
 ```

-To get list of all configured tags in your CLI, run the following command:
+To get the list of all configured tags in your CLI, run the following command:

 ```bash
 $ anta get tags